astronomer/airflow-guides/guides/soda-data-quality.md

 To use Soda Core, the Soda Core package for the database backend needs to be installed and configured.
 The [Soda documentation provides a list of supported databases](https://docs.soda.io/soda-core/configuration.html) and how to configure them.

-For the DAG code no additional providers or packages need to be installed since the `BashOperator` is part of the Airflow core.
+When using Soda Core with Airflow the Soda Core package needs to be installed in your Airflow environment.
+Additionally, both YAML files, `configuration.yml`, which contains the connection information for the database backend and `checks.yml`, which contains the data quality checks will need to be made available to the Airflow environment.
+Astro CLI users can simply put `soda-core-<database>` in `requirements.txt` and provide the YAML files in `/include`.

 ## Example: Run Soda Core checks from Airflow

-This example shows one possible way to set up data quality checks on a Snowflake database using Soda Core.
+This example shows one possible way to set up data quality checks on a Snowflake database using Soda Core from within Airflow.

 The setup can be divided into the following steps:

 - Create a configuration file that connects to the Snowflake database: `configuration.yml`.
 - Create a checks file containing the data quality checks: `checks.yml`.
 - Install the `soda-core-snowflake` package in your Airflow environment.
-- Run the checks from a DAG by running the `soca scan` command using the `BashOperator`.
+- Run the checks from a DAG by running the `soda scan` command using the `BashOperator`.

 ### Step 1: Create the configuration file